Adobe Research·Blog Post

 1. The architecture changes

 Replacing a dense FFN with an MoE block, or making the experts smaller, alters the parameterized network.
 Signals propagate differently.
-Update sizes shift.
+Per-step update sizes shift.

 2. The data each expert sees changes